epicodus-curriculum/react-full-stack/1_algining_your_project_with_employable_skills.md

 With this in mind, an example student might be swayed away from making a visually focused interactive website idea - like a portfolio or an audio visualizer -  towards an application that takes data and delivers it to users - like a social media website or an exercise tracker.

-You haven’t yet gone over databases, but this will be a concept you’re familiar with by the time you’re building out your capstone project.
+**You have yet to go over databases, but this will be a concept you’ll familiarize yourself with by the time you’re building out your capstone project.**

-As a quick rule of thumb, if the *data* or *information* within an application is changing, or is relying on some sort of storage of information, it will likely benefit or require a database.
+As a quick rule of thumb, if *data* or *information* about any subject that needs to persist between visits, or is relying on storing information for a user to later retrieve or change, it will likely benefit or require a database.

 ## Putting Things Together

 Once armed with a comprehensive list of skills from various job postings that pique your interest, the next step is to cross-reference these skills with your own interests and strengths.
+Use these in conjunction with your Idea Board to finalize the best ideas for your success.

 Identify areas where your passion intersects with the skills sought by employers.
-For instance, if there is a demand for proficiency in a specific platform - such as mobile - and you have a keen interest in creating mobile applications, consider researching the necessary tools and weaving them into the fabric of your capstone project.
+For instance, if there is a demand for proficiency in a specific platform - such as mobile devices - and you have a keen interest in creating mobile applications, consider researching the necessary tools and weaving them into the fabric of your capstone project.
 This not only ensures alignment with industry needs but also capitalizes on your intrinsic motivation and expertise.

 In essence, leveraging job postings for web developers as a source of inspiration for your capstone project in a way that is dynamic and informed to ensure that your final project not only reflects your passions but also positions you as a candidate equipped with the relevant skills.

+If you’re having trouble finding what sorts of jobs you’d like to be applying for, or you’re stuck on the creative process trying to create an idea, feel free to talk with your peers or your instructor to get some feedback or alternative ideas to get you started!